 A revision rhinoplasty is the second or third nose surgery (occasionally more) that correct unsatisfactory results occurring after a primary procedure.
 Following an initial surgery, the tissues may not heal correctly, leading to an unbalanced appearance.
 Sometimes excessive tissue removal causes weakness to internal nasal structures, which results in breathing difficulties because of obstruction.
 Excessive scar tissue formation might also cause functional problems or altered appearance.
 Revision rhinoplasty procedures correct these problems, providing a more satisfactory appearance, along with improved breathing.

 What is Involved in a Revision Rhinoplasty Procedure?

 The type of procedure revision patients require depends on the problem.
 Occasionally, limited aesthetic problems can be corrected with minor alterations that can be accomplished in an office setting with local anesthetic and very little “down-time”.
 Individuals requiring more extensive interventions may undergo general anesthesia or receive a local anesthetic in combination with sedative medications in a certified operating room.
 Depending on the procedure required to correct problems, patients may have internal and external sutures.
 Patients sometimes require reparative procedures due to loss of or insufficient structural tissue.
-Under these circumstances, surgeons may obtain cartilage and tissue from inside the nose, possibly from behind the ear or from a tissue bank.
-Surgical procedures may take anywhere from one hour to more than two hours before completion.
+Under these circumstances, surgeons may obtain cartilage and tissue from inside the nose, possibly from behind the ear or rib or from a tissue bank.
+Surgical procedures may take anywhere from one hour to more than four hours before completion.

 Who is a Candidate for Revision Rhinoplasty?